The 12 worst fake accents in cinema, from Ana de Armas to Russell Crowe

 Anne of Arms in Blonde (2022)

-Andrew Dominik’s film about Marilyn Monroe has not yet been released and its leading lady, Ana de Armas, is already facing criticism for her accent.
+Andrew Dominik’s film about Marilyn Monroe has yet to be released and its leading lady, Ana de Armas, is already facing criticism for her accent.
 De Armas said she underwent “nine months” of training with a dialect coach to play the sex symbol born in Los Angeles, but Monroe fans are convinced she could have trained a few more, if the trailer is to be trusted.

 Lady Gaga in House of Gucci (2021)